yousaiditchewie/yousaiditchewie-v2/src/pages/blog/how-musicians-can-make-money-while-quarantined.md

 ### Learn to code, and become a digital entrepreneur

 ### One book to read and podcast to binge if this sounds like you:

+Authority by Nathan Berry and Indie Hackers Podcast